This page contains descriptions of cycling trips submitted by members.

 Rather than putting all the details of a trip into the newsletter, member trip experiences can be described in full using this page.

 It might take some brainstorming to determine your plan.
 Different parts of the trip can be handled in different ways.
-The information below is from my first-time experience with RAGBRAI so I avoid definite statements about some aspects of services.
-As you consider and shop different options and services, be sure you understand all the details before committing.
+The information below is provided to help you consider and shop different options and services.
+The assumption is that you will be coming from and returning to Long Beach, California.

-Registration opens in December and closes in April.
-The “Overnight” locations are announced in January.
+Registration typically opens in early December and closes in April.
+The “Overnight” towns are announced in late January.

 Shipping Your Bike